RunesRepoHub/ACS/docs/commands.md

 ## Stop an download

-??? info "Stop an download"
+??? warning "Stop an download"

     Want to stop an download, if you need it to abort a download